Two oil tankers struck in suspected attacks in Gulf of Oman: shipping firms

 DUBAI (Reuters) - Two oil tankers were hit in suspected attacks in the Gulf of Oman and the crews have been evacuated, shipping firms and industry sources said on Thursday, a month after a similar incident in which four tankers in the region were struck.

-The Bahrain-based U.S. Navy Fifth Fleet said its were assisting the tankers after receiving distress calls following “reported attacks”.
+The Bahrain-based U.S. Navy Fifth Fleet said it was assisting the tankers after receiving distress calls following “reported attacks”.
 The United Kingdom Maritime Trade Operations, part of the Royal Navy, said it was investigating.

 Details of the incident were not immediately clear, but one operator said it suspected its ship had been hit by a torpedo.
 Another shipping firm said its vessel was on fire in the Gulf of Oman.